JakubFranek/Kapytal/docs/development_plan.md

 1. reports
     - cashflow
     - pie charts
-    - way to show transactions that passed the filters
+    - way to show transactions that passed the filters (SimpleTransactionTableWidget/Presenter?)
-1. recurrent / scheduled transactions
+1. scheduled transactions
 1. documentation

 ## Should haves